1u0n/notifier-web/README.md

 - company A's stock value goes above X
 - tomorrow's forecast changes from sunny to rainy
-- there appear any news mentioning Y
+- certain website has news mentioning X
 - ... anything you can think of ...